-- 5.5.1 Students must not communicate in any way with any person other than an invigilator during the examination. - 5.5.2 Students must not bring any documents which are not required for the purpose of the examination. - 5.5.3 All mobile telephones and other devices must be switched off throughout the examination. - 5.5.4 In computer aided assessment, the invigilator will inform the student of the software to be used and any limitations that apply.
-No other software must be used.
+- 6.5.3 Students must not communicate in any way with any person other than an invigilator during the examination. - 6.5.4 Students must not bring any documents which are not required for the purpose of the examination. - 6.5.5 All mobile telephones and other devices must be switched off throughout the examination. - 6.5.6 In computer aided assessment, the invigilator will inform students of the software to be used and any limitations that apply and no other software will be permitted.

-5.6 ACTION BY INVIGILATORS ON DISCOVERY OF AN ASSESSMENT OFFENCE
+6.6 ACTION BY INVIGILATORS ON DISCOVERY OF AN ASSESSMENT OFFENCE

-- 5.6.1 An invigilator who suspects that assessment offence has been committed by a student during an examination, shall draw a line across the cover of the answer book, and on this line state the time at which the suspected assessment offence was discovered, and sign his/her/their name at this point, and remove the answer book(s) from the student's desk.
-The student shall then be given a fresh answer book by the invigilator, and permitted to continue the examination, concluding at the normal time. - 5.6.2 The Senior Invigilator will inform the University Contact of the suspected assessment offence following the examination.
+- 6.6.1 An invigilator who suspects that assessment offence has been committed by a student during an examination, shall draw a line across the cover of the answer book, and on this line state the time at which the suspected assessment offence was discovered, and sign his/her/their name at this point, and remove the answer book(s) from the student's desk.
+The student shall then be given a fresh answer book by the invigilator, and permitted to continue the examination, concluding at the normal time. - 6.6.2 The Senior Invigilator will inform the University Contact of the suspected assessment offence following the examination.

-5.7 ILLNESS
+6.7 ILLNESS

-- 5.7.1 In the case of illness, students are required to notify the invigilator - 5.7.2 A student may temporarily leave the examination room for illness or other reason acceptable to the invigilator.
+- 6.7.1 In the case of illness, students are required to notify the invigilator - 6.7.2 A student may temporarily leave the examination room for illness or other reason acceptable to the invigilator.
 During such absence, a member of the University staff will accompany the student.
-If the student returns to complete the examination, they will not be able to submit a claim for extenuating circumstances. - 5.7.3 If the student cannot continue, or feels that their examination has been affected, they should leave the examination.
+If the student returns to complete the examination, they will not be able to submit a claim for extenuating circumstances. - 6.7.3 If the student cannot continue, or feels that their examination has been affected, they should leave the examination.
 Where this occurs, the invigilator will sign the answer book or record of assessment stating the time at which the student left.
 The student will need to submitting extenuating circumstances following the examination.
-Where a student submits an Extenuating Circumstances Form for an examination they left due to illness, the examination mark will be recorded as zero.
+Where a student submits an extenuating circumstances form for an examination they left due to illness, the examination mark will be recorded as zero.
 Extenuating circumstances forms cannot be submitted for Referrals or Deferrals.

-MARKING AND FEEDBACK
+7. MARKING AND FEEDBACK

-- 6.1.1 The Partner Academic Contact will ensure that all staff responsible for teaching and/or assessment are able to demonstrate good practice in assessment and providing feedback, before they are involved in any assessment practices. - 6.1.2 The Partner Academic Contact will be responsible for ensuring that systems are in place for mark verification and second marking.
+- 7.1.1 The Partner Academic Contact will ensure that all staff responsible for teaching and/or assessment are able to demonstrate good practice in assessment and providing feedback, before they are involved in any assessment practices. - 7.1.2 The Partner Academic Contact will be responsible for ensuring that systems are in place for mark verification and second marking.
 In particular: - a) where there are multiple markers for the same assessment artefact, systems must be in place to ensure consistency and equality of marking. - b) where the assessment piece is not a physical artefact e.g. presentations, oral assessments, performances.

-6.2 ANONYMOUS MARKING
+7.2 ANONYMOUS MARKING